MillerLabFTW/OpenSourcePneumaticSystem/README.md

 # MillerLab Pneumatic System

-##### An open-source Arduino-based Pneumatic system developed at Rice University
+##### An open-source, Arduino-based Pneumatic system developed at Rice University
 ##### Miller Lab: Physiologic Systems Engineering and Advanced Materials
 ##### [millerlab.rice.edu] (http://millerlab.rice.edu)

 ### Overview

- Coming soon...
+The MillerLab Pneumatic system is an open-source pneumatic fluid control system for conducting microfluidic experiments, utilizing an Industruino board and a Processing-based GUI for controlling the system.
+Our specific setup operates on a 0-30 psi range, but system components can be easily customized.
+We've also provided a guide to making firmware changes for further customization.
+Enjoy!

 ![photo of pneumatics setup](PicsVids/OpenSourcePneumaticSystem.jpg)
 ![image of Processing GUI](PicsVids/ProcessingGUI.PNG)